Exterior cladding panels - a quick guide to choosing the right panel

 A painted exterior cladding panel is slightly more expensive than a primed panel, and the price per metre also includes the cost of paints and long scaffolding hire for fixing and painting.

-Pre-painted exterior cladding panels are also available with concealed fixing.
-For example, a TOPCOAT exterior cladding panel is attached with hooks so that the hook positions are hidden under the next panel point.
-This means that the panels do not need to be painted after fixing for the next 10 to 20 years.
-Therefore, we recommend a pre-painted exterior cladding panel when a truly cost-effective exterior cladding is desired for a project.
+Pre-painted exterior cladding panels can also be installed with hidden fasteners.
+For example, Topcoat exterior cladding panels are fastened with clips so that the clip heads are hidden beneath the tongue of the next panel.
+This means the panels won’t need to be repainted for the next 10–20 years after installation.
+Therefore, we recommend pre-painted exterior cladding panels when you want a truly cost-effective exterior cladding solution for your project.

 How to choose the right cladding panels for your project?